rewatnaath/japan/README.md

 # japan
-This repository contains (if) any project i've done about the country japan
+This repository contains (if) any project i've done about the country japan.